gvwilson/sdxpy/src/db/index.md

-It isn't very efficient—we are loading the entire database the first time we want a single record, and saving the entire database every time we add a record—but we are getting closer to our ultimate goal.
+It isn't very efficient—we are loading the entire database the first time we want a single record, and saving the entire database every time we add a record—but we are getting closer to something we might actually use.

 ## Playing With Blocks {: #db-block}